-- or users are supplied with for lighting. electricity through standalone mini-grid Document: powered by renewable Manufacturers energy generation unit(s) specification where the capacity of the And generating units does not NSSO's 2007 report on exceed 15 MW (i.e. the "Energy Sources of Indian sum of installed capacities Households for Cooking of all renewable energy and Lighting, 2004-05. units connected to the mini-grid is less than 15 MW) e.g. a communitybased stand-alone offrenewable the-grid electricity systems; or - (b) For renewable energybased liahtina applications, the emission reductions per system is less than 5 tonnes of CO2e a year and it shall be demonstrated that that fossil fuels would have been used in the absence of the project activity by: - representative Α sample survey of target households; or - (ii) Official statistics from the host country government agencies; - (c) A group of households or users are connected to system is less than 5 The Based on official statistics the from the host country agencies individual households and (mentioned in section B.4 users that do not have a of the VPA-DD), in the of project technology, users end would have used wick-(a) A group of households based kerosene lanterns a grid prior to the start date of the project activity (or the start date of validation with due justification), however the electricity from the grid is available for the households and users for less than 36 hours in any given calendar month during the crediting period or the grid connected household coverage in the host country is less than 50%.
-9 Methodological criteria Hydro power plants with reservoirs that satisfy at hydro power plants.
+powered bv energy generation unit(s) specification where the capacity of the And generating units does not NSSO's 2007 report on exceed 15 MW (i.e. the "Energy Sources of Indian" sum of installed capacities Households for Cooking of all renewable energy and Lighting, 2004-05. units connected to the mini-grid is less than 15 MW) e.g. a communitybased stand-alone offthe-grid renewable electricity systems; or

+- renewable Manufacturers - (b) For renewable energybased lighting applications, the emission reductions per system is less than 5 tonnes of CO2e a year and it shall be demonstrated that that fossil fuels would have been used in the absence of the project activity by: - Α representative sample survey of target households; or - (ii) Official statistics from the host country government agencies; - (c) A group of households or users are connected to a grid prior to the start date of the project activity (or the start date of validation with due justification), however the electricity from the grid is available for the households and users for less than 36 hours in any given calendar month during the crediting period or the grid connected household coverage in the hank naveston to 1 host country is less than 50%. (d) 11 Methodological criteria reservoirs that satisfy at hydro power plants.
 Thus, this criterion is not applicable.
-10 Methodological criteria (cogeneration) systems The VPA does not involve installation/operation of combined heat and power (cogeneration) systems.
+12 Methodological criteria (cogeneration) systems The VPA does not involve installation/operation of combined heat and power (cogeneration) systems.
 Thus, this criterion is not applicable.
-11 Methodological criteria renewable and non- renewable components (e.g. a wind/diesel unit), the eligibility limit of 15 renewable components).
-Thus, this criterion is not applicable 12 Methodological criteria involve retrofit or replacement of an existing renewable electricity 13 Methodological criteria activities that involve the addition of renewable electricity generation units to an existing electricity generation units to an existing renewable electricity generation facility.
+13 Methodological criteria renewable and non- renewable components (e.g. a wind/diesel unit), the eligibility limit of 15 renewable components).
+Thus, this criterion is not applicable.

+component.
+If the unit added co-fires fossil fuel, the capacity of the entire unit shall not exceed the limit of 15 MW.
+14 Methodological criteria involve retrofit or replacement of an existing renewable electricity 15 Methodological criteria activities that involve the addition of renewable electricity generation units to an existing generation facility.
 Thus, this criterion is not applicable.